vercel/next.js/packages/next/README.md

 - Every top level component receives a `url` object to inspect the url or perform modifications to the history
 - A `<Link />` component is used to wrap elements like anchors (`<a/>`) to perform client-side transitions

-We tested the flexibility of the routing with some interesting scenarios.
-For an example, check out [nextgram](https://github.com/zeit/nextgram).

 </details>

-<p></p>

 <details>
 <summary>How do I define a custom fancy route?</summary>